 KROY.
 Musically, he sprinkled in records he believed in that weren't popular but were good enough that he thought were worth taking

 chances on.
-He was open to local music, although he himself produced local artists and he didn't want to take advantage of his postion
+He was open to local music, although he himself produced local artists and he didn't want to take advantage of his position

 to play whatever he wanted.
 He allowed jocks to explore creativity.
 He was friends with Tom Donahue, who pioneered

 freeform radio at KMPX and KSAN in San Francisco.
-His love for "theater of the mind" presentation helped KROY develop its own identity.
+His love for "theater of the mind" presentation helped KROY develop its own unique brand.

 KROY Story #8 with Johnny Hyde: 21st Century Radio

-In this final segment of the June 6 interview session, Johnny gives his views on today's radio and new media.
+In this final segment of the June 6, 2012 interview session at his home, Johnny gives his views on 21st century radio and new media.
 Now that radio has become

-more corporate and automated it has become more homogenized with less creativity than last century's golden age of radio.
+more corporate and automated it is more homogenized with less creativity than last century's golden age of radio.
 The expansion of